devtomio/Tanaka/README.md

 ### Information:

+- **help:** Displays a list of available commands, or detailed information for a specific command.
 - **info:** Responds with the general information of the bot.
 - **serverinfo:** Responds with the server's general information.
 - **support:** Sends the support server of the bot.